The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 \subsection{Adapting Online Knapsack Algorithms}

-In this section we present our main results (Theorems \ref{cor:Gen-RTB} and \ref{cor:primalbeatsdual-RTB}), methods for adapting online knapsack selection algorithms, where we choose to select ads based on some function of $(v_t, b_t)$ at time $ t $, to the second-price online knapsack setting, where we must make a bid without knowledge of $b_t$ a priori.
-We present two such methods.
-The first is a deterministic method, and applies widely to dual online knapsack algorithms, and the second is a probabilistic method, and applies widely to primal online knapsack algorithms.
+In this section we present our main results (Theorems \ref{thm:dualOnline} and \ref{thm:primalOnline}): methods for adapting online knapsack selection algorithms on finite time horizon $ t \in \{1,...,T\} $, where we select ads based on some function of $(v_t, b_t)$ at time $ t $ where the paying price is known, to the second-price online knapsack setting, where we must make a bid without knowledge of $b_t$ a priori.
+In essence, these methods provide a generalization of selection policies, ill-defined when the paying price is unknown, to implementable bidding policies, which are now suited for the second-price problem.\\ We present two such methods.
+The first is a method for deterministic selection policies, and applies widely to dual online knapsack algorithms, and the second is a method for randomized selection policies, and applies widely to primal online knapsack algorithms.
 We give examples for each method, including a one-shot learning algorithm, that creates an online, near-optimal bidding policy under the random permutation setting.

 We say that a deterministic algorithm has \textbf{competitive ratio} $\alpha$ for the online problem if:

 where $OPT(I)$ denotes the performance obtained by the offline optimum on a random instance $I$, $ALG(I)$ is the performance of the online algorithm, and the expectation is taken over the randomness in online instances.